ALIENHHY/ALIENHHY.github.io/_pages/about.md

 ---
 Welcome to my personal website!

-I am a fourth-year bachelor in the School of Cyberspace Security, Nanjing University of Science and Technology (NJUST), supervised by [Prof. Zhichao Lian](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=6CZPjzcQhmzsS-IjPww!Hw==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=).
-I am fortunate to have conducted research on AI governance and cybersecurity at ***Tencent***!
-And I have co-founded ***Nanjing Nebulorix Co., Ltd. (南京云之秘境科技有限公司)*** with my friends, looking forward to bring some of our interesting ideas to life!
+I am a fourth-year bachelor in [the School of Cyberspace Security](https://scs.njust.edu.cn/), [Nanjing University of Science and Technology (NJUST)](https://www.njust.edu.cn/), supervised by [Prof. Zhichao Lian](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=6CZPjzcQhmzsS-IjPww!Hw==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=).
+I am fortunate to have conducted research on AI governance and cybersecurity at [Tencent](https://www.tencent.com/zh-cn/)!
+And I have co-founded ***Nanjing Nebulorix Co., Ltd. (南京云之秘境科技有限公司) with my friends, looking forward to bring some of our interesting ideas to life!

 I am seeking a MPhil/MRes or PhD opportunity starting in Fall 2025 or Spring/Fall 2026, as well as RA positions available at any time.
 If my research interests align with yours and you are open to considering me as a potential advisee, please feel free to contact me via email at hhynb@njust.edu.cn.
 I am eager to explore potential collaborations and opportunities with you!